fluent/fluentd-kubernetes-daemonset/README.md

 You can disable prometheus input plugin by setting `disable` to `FLUENTD_PROMETHEUS_CONF` environment variable in your kubernetes configuration.

 ### Disable sed execution on elasticsearch image

+This is for older images.
+Latest elasticsearch images don't use sed.

 By historical reason, elasaticsearch image executes `sed` command during startup phase when `FLUENT_ELASTICSEARCH_USER` or `FLUENT_ELASTICSEARCH_PASSWORD` is specified.
 This sometimes causes a problem with read only mount.
 To avoid this problem, set "true" to `FLUENT_ELASTICSEARCH_SED_DISABLE` environment variable in your kubernetes configuration.